 A classic Italian pasta staple with a twist!
 There are a million aglio e olio recipes out there so I have added a delicious crispy crunchy cannellini bean and sourdough topping.
-Aglio e olio literally translates to garlic and oil, such a simple dish but hits the spot every time, plus it's vegan!
+Aglio e olio literally translates to garlic and oil, one of the most simple pasta dishes but hits the spot every time, plus it's vegan!
 Hopefully this will become an easy weeknight go to.

 Aglio e Olio with crispy toppings